 Dan Kaffe Sdn.
-Bhd. is a company dedicated to the production of frozen coffee extract and dry instant coffee.
+Bhd. is a company domiciled in Johor Bahru - Malaysia, dedicated to the production of frozen coffee extract and dry instant coffee.
 It is a strategic partner for the coffee business, due to their high production standards, ideal location, and growth potential, as it allows for combination of the world-class Colcafé, soluble coffee experience, and with deep knowledge of the Japanese partner of the Asian market, the flavor, ingredients, and advanced technologies, provisioning capabilities of pending raw materials, and widespread commercial network, throughout the region.

-Estrella Andina S.A.S. is a simplified joint stock company, engaged in the marketing of ready-made meals in coffee shops.
+Estrella Andina S.A.S. is a simplified joint stock company domiciled in Bogota - Colombia, engaged in the marketing of ready-made meals in coffee shops.

 Oriental Coffee Alliance Sdn.
-Bhd. is a company dedicated to the sale of Dan Kaffe Malaysia (DKM) products, as well as, some Colcafé products and also part of the Group, in Asia.
+Bhd. is a company domiciled in Kuala Lumpur - Malaysia, dedicated to the sale of Dan Kaffe Malaysia (DKM) products, as well as, some Colcafé products and also part of the Group, in Asia.
 This partnership with the Mitsubishi Corporation, allows Grupo Nutresa to advance their initially set objectives, with the acquisition of DKM, to expand its role in the global coffee industry, diversify production, and the origin of its soluble coffee, and break into the rapid growth market of coffee in Asia.